openspending/fiscal-data-package/spec/index.md

 The logical model has some key concepts:

-* Amount (money): fundamentally fiscal information is usually amount amounts of money.
+* Amount (money): fundamentally fiscal information relates to amounts of money.
   * Key subconcept are things like: currency, units of account vs nominal (i.e. deflated or purchasing power parity values vs nominal values)
 * Date / Time: most financial transactions have a date or time associated
 * Description(s): fiscal information frequently has some kind of description or summary